Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Must read: What is a tax lien?

 A tax lien is the government’s claim on your property that’s placed when you fail to pay taxes owed.
 It doesn’t necessarily mean they’ll seize your property, but rather that the government is first in line to rights to your property over other creditors.
-When a lien is filed, it will appear on your credit report, making it difficult to get future credit or loans.
+When a lien is filed, it appears on your credit report, making it difficult to get future credit or loans.

 Benefits of using a personal loan